What is Needlepoint?

 Needlepoint is a type of hand embroidery.
 Specifically, it is a counted form of embroidery.
 That means it is stitched on a canvas that has designated holes for your needle to go through (think of it as a grid).
 Because of the grid like canvas, the stitches are (for the most part) geometric in nature.

-I think the big question is “how is needlepoint different from the hand embroidery you see on Instagram, in craft stores, or in kits and patterns on Etsy?”
+How is needlepoint different from typical hand embroidery (the crafty kind you see on Instagram, in craft stores, or in kits and patterns on Etsy?)
 Well, while you use some of the same materials, like a needle and floss, the stitches and background material are totally different.
 Typical hand embroidery can be stitched on just about anything.
 But needlepoint is stitched on an open weave canvas.
 The stitches are limited by the holes of the grid which determines the types of stitches used.
 Another difference is that the entire surface area of the canvas is covered by stitching.

 The application is different too.
 Needlepoint canvas is quite stiff, so it’s used to create pillows, home decor, wall hangings, eyeglass cases, bags, Christmas stockings etc.

 While there are several different ways of creating a canvas, the best canvases have their design hand painted right onto the needlepoint canvas.
 So instead of having an instruction booklet or chart, the canvas itself is your guide and you’ll stitch right over the design.